 - Drop, Cover, and Hold On.

-If you’re inside, drop to the ground and take cover under something sturdy like a desk or table.
+If you’re inside, drop to the ground and take cover under something sturdy like a desk or table if you feel an earthquake.
 With one hand hold on to the object and with your other arm protect your head and neck.
 If you don’t have anything sturdy to take cover under, crouch down next to an interior wall.
 Stay indoors until the shaking stops and you’re sure it’s safe to exit.